mding022/sankeybackend/README.md

-# Backend for my user-friendly Sankey Diagram generator.
+# Spring API for my user-friendly Sankey Diagram generator.

 To generate the diagram, it will scrape SankeyMatic's static page with puppeteer.js.